MCP Server¶

 Use the MCP (Model Context Protocol) server to manage your containers through AI assistants like GitHub Copilot or Claude directly inside VS Code.

-Prerequisites: - VS Code with an MCP-capable AI extension (e.g., GitHub Copilot, Claude for VS Code) - uv installed - An API key from your server (see API Keys)
+Prerequisites: - VS Code with an MCP-capable AI extension (e.g., GitHub Copilot, Claude for VS Code) - An API key from your server (see API Keys) - uv installed (local stdio mode only)

 Open your VS Code settings (Ctrl+Shift+P → "Preferences: Open User Settings (JSON)") and add the MCP server: